-- Relevant knowledge, experience and qualifications of the principal investigator and other participants in the field of the proposed project. - Experience with national and international collaboration. - Research environment, infrastructure and resources. - Feasibility and appropriateness of the proposed work.
-Plans for project implementation, including breakdown into work packages/sub-projects, milestones and deliverables. - Management structure and coordination of project.

-• Role of graduate students (not applicable to doctoral student grants).
+- Relevant knowledge, experience and qualifications of the principal investigator and other participants in the field of the proposed project. - Experience with national and international collaboration. - Research environment, infrastructure and resources. - Management structure and coordination of project. - Role of graduate students (not applicable to Doctoral student grants).

-Impact on carrier development (when evaluating Postdoctoral Fellowship proposals)
+Impact on carrier development (when evaluating Postdoctoral fellowship proposals)